lgh06/directus-wiki/Directus-REST-API-v1.0.md

 *All API calls pass through ACL.*

 ### Passwords
-Passwords use `CRYPT_BLOWFISH`
-Generates Random salts when password Hashed, Encodes the Hash type, salt and stretching iteration count into “Hash Encoding String”.
-On Comparison, it reads said string to retrieve necessary information.
+Directus generates random salts when a password is hashed, encodes the hash-type, salt and stretching iteration count into the “hash encoding string”.
+During the comparison, it reads this string to retrieve necessary information.

-Uses /dev/urandom for randomness
+* `CRYPT_BLOWFISH` for passwords

-Uses 8 iteration password stretching
+* 8 iteration password stretching
+* `/dev/urandom` for randomness
-128 bit encryption key
+* 128 bit encryption key

 ### Database Security
-Uses Prepared Statements for all database interaction.
+* Prepared statements (PDO) for all database interactions
-Uses ZendDb module for out-of-the-box security.
+* Zend-db module for out-of-the-box security

 ### Timing Attacks
-Account Email probing is theoretically possible.
-Can dummy salt so consistent response time if desired feature
+While account email probing is theoretically possible, you can dummy salt so consistent response time if desired.

 ### Password Reset
-When New Password Requested, Nullifies existing password and sends new unique password token to email associated with account
+When a new password is requested, the existing password is NULLified and a new unique password token is sent to the account's email address.

 ### XSS
-Currently, XSS within Directus is possible.
-This is a design decision to give full control to the client install.
-Any Malicious Data needs to be weeded out in the Web Application/Data Entry point, else Directus can become compromised.
+While internal XSS may be possible, successfully authenticated users are assumed to be non-malicious.
+This was a design decision to give full control to any connected applications.
+All malicious data needs to be sanitized in the web-application/data entry point, else the database and therefore Directus could become compromised.

 ### Session Hijacking
-Currently, nothing is done to minimize potential attack vector from session Hijacking.
-Possible advancement could be to validate session with request metadata to provide minimal security.
+Currently, nothing is done to minimize potential attacks via session hijacking.
+One possible advancement would be to validate the session with request metadata to provide partial security.

-### Extensions/Custom Endpoints
+# Custom Endpoints
-Easy process to add custom features/Pages into Directus.
-Create files to add new sandboxed endpoints using Slim routes.
+To add custom endpoints into Directus, simply create new sandboxed endpoints using Slim routes for any custom files.